the-teachingRSE-project/competencies/competencies.md

 During the master's programme, students should pick an RSE specialisation from the list in this paper and attend these additional modules to deepen their knowledge in the field.

-Core modules are of course drawn from the three pillars of the RSE and can be categorized accordingly.
+Core modules are of course drawn from the three pillars of the RSE and can be categorised accordingly.
 - Research Skills:
   - Optional Domain Mastery Module: Additional minor research courses, but students with a home-domain already have the research part well-covered.
   - Research Tools Module: Here we teach tools used to distribute and publish software, as well as introducing students to domain specific data repositories.
 Thereby gaining foundational knowledge in (SRU, SP, DOMREP).
   - Meta-Research Module: Here we teach people how research works.
-The research lifecycle is introduced, as well as the data lifecycle and the software lifecycle are abstractly introduced.
+The research life cycle is introduced, as well as the data life cycle and the software life cycle are abstractly introduced.

 - Software Engineering Skills:
   - Foundational Module: Here we have an introduction to programming: Students learn at least two languages: a language that facilitates prototyping and data processing (e.g., Python or R) and a language for designing complex, performance-critical systems (e.g., C/C++).
 This exposes them to computers in a hands-on fashion and is the foundation for (DOCBB, LIBS).